sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 </edmx:Edmx>
 ```

-we see that there are two namespaces at play, a default one and a named one (i.e. using a prefix):
+we see that there are two XML namespaces at play, a named one (i.e. using a prefix) and a default one:

 Namespace|Prefix|Covers
 -|-|-
 `http://docs.oasis-open.org/odata/ns/edmx`|`edmx`|`Edmx`, `Reference`, `Include`, `DataServices`
 `http://docs.oasis-open.org/odata/ns/edm`|(default)|`Schema`, `EntityContainer`, `EntitySet`, `EntityType` etc

+As the primary area of interest in such resources is what's in the `DataServices` section (the entity type definitions, the entitysets, annotations and so on) it makes sense to specify the namespace that encompasses the elements that are used for such definitions ... as the the default, affording clarity in such declarations (i.e. less "busy", as the element names aren't prefixed).

 ### Understand the DataServices context